CrispStrobe/BlueskyStuff/README.md

 - [A great list tips on blocking and moderation from @francesmeh.reviews](https://bsky.app/profile/francesmeh.reviews/post/3lamkrhv6k22o)

 ### Starter Packs
-One of the best feastures they added were Starter Packs, which are curated collections of accounts you can review to follow or follow them all at once.
-You can find these all over Bluesky, but take a look at a persons profile under "Starter Packs" and see if they have published one of their own you can follow on a topic.
+Starter Packs are curated collections of accounts you can review to follow or follow them all at once.
-- You can see the starter packs I publish on my profile here [Jeftek.com/](https://bsky.app/profile/jeftek.com)

 ### Custom Feeds
 You see content based on who you follow, but you also can subscribe to custom feeds that people create on a whole variety of topics.
 You can then choose to pin these to your home feed and switch between them like channels.
 This allows you to choose not to follow accounts, but subscribe to feeds which may include those accounts so you can switch your viewing almost like channels.